 In the 1970s, kindergarten ran for half days and focused on play, walking in lines, and naps.
 Only 15 percent of students attended full-day kindergarten programs.
-By the mid 2010s, more than double that percentage of students attended state-run full-day pre-K programs.
+By the mid 2010s, more than double that percentage of students attended state-run full-day PreK programs.
 Kindergarten standards are now PreK standards, and first grade standards are now kindergarten standards.
-But, the biological development of four- and five-year-olds has not changed.
-Our expectations are unreasonable.
+But 4 and 5 year-olds haven’t changed.
+It’s our expectations that are unreasonable.
 Our students suffer failure after failure because we are in the wrong, and many develop anxiety about reading from their first experiences with it.

 By kindergarten, students should be able to make sound-letter associations.
-Yet standards in many states require that kindergartners know all letters and all of their associated sounds by Christmas.
-Lists of site words for memorization begin with pre-K. Both of these tasks require rapid memorization that activates short-term memory and makes learning to read drill based instead of inquiry based.
+Yet standards in many states require that kindergartners know all letters and all of their associated sounds by Winter Break.
+Lists of sight words for memorization begin in PreK.
+Both of these tasks require rapid memorization that activates short-term memory and makes learning to read drill-based.
 When it comes to reading, we move so fast that kids have little opportunity to become comfortable and find the joy in reading.
 Instead they are moved into analysis, being asked questions about main idea and inference in early elementary school.
-Learning anything too quickly creates holes in knowledge and skill that result in lower proficiency.
+Learning anything too quickly creates holes in knowledge and skills.

-Reading has long been a privilege and a way to pass time and share culture.
-Recently it has become a forced method of information acquisition, and not much more.
+Reading is a gift—a window into worlds both real and imaginary.
+Recently it has become not much more than a forced method of information acquisition.
 We make students read so young, so fast, and so much that they become discouraged and stop wanting to do it.
-It is nearly impossible to become proficient in something you just don’t want to do.
+When was the last time you became proficient in something you didn’t want to do?

 Interested in more articles like this?
 Be sure to subscribe to our newsletter!